July 04, 2024

 In an interview last year, Takashi Matsumoto mentioned that he'd had dinner with someone from abroad who was interested in translating the collected lyrics of Happy End, and that the meeting went well.
 I haven't found any other reference to the project online.
 Clearly something similar is occurring on this blog, but I have not had dinner with Takashi Matsumoto, so it wasn't me he meant.
 I hope the project is still active, and that at some point in the next few years, I'll have a chance to compare Matsumoto-vetted translations with my own amateur labors of love.
 I'm curious how that translator will handle the most beautiful moments, since those also tend to be the most recalcitrant, unwilling to take any shape except Japanese.
 But I will also, for different reasons, be eager to see how May the Weather Tomorrow Be Good will come out.

-A philosopher friend of mine once said, "It's impossible to write meaningfully about a work of art if you don't first enjoy it."
-These days I will also attest: it's impossible to do a great translation unless you love the text you're working on.
-You can make a serviceable one, for sure; but if the original text is artistically sound, a serviceable translation is a disservice, because what the text deserves is a translation made with creativity, enthusiasm, and probably also/even awe.
+A philosopher friend of mine once said, "It's impossible to write meaningfully about a work of art you don't enjoy."
+These days I can also attest: it's impossible to do a great translation unless you love the text you're working on.
+You can make a serviceable one, sure; but if the original text is artistically sound, a serviceable translation is a disservice, because what the text deserves is a translation made with creativity, enthusiasm, and probably also/even awe.
 If you, the translator, are not shaking your head in wonder every few lines, you're not fit for the task.

 Well, either you're not fit for the task, or the text isn't artistically sound.
-But when I'm left indifferent by a Takashi Matsumoto lyric that appears on Kazemachi Roman of all albums, it seems more likely to be my problem, not his.
+But when I'm left indifferent by a Takashi Matsumoto lyric that appears on Kazemachi Roman of all albums, it's probably my problem, not his.

 So: the other Takashi songs I've put up so far were translated with the proper dose of "holy fuck" (The Wind is Rising maybe excepted), but the translation for this Hosono/Matsumoto co-write will be serviceable at best.
 It'll give you a sense of the narrative content of the lyrics, but not of their poetry or emotional impact.